 In electronic format

-To access electronic Honours and Masters theses seach our digital collections, theses collections appear in the list.
+To access electronic Honours and Masters theses seach our digital collections.
 Not all of our theses have been submitted electronically.
 Records to all of our theses and links to the electronic ones, can be found in the library catalogue.

 The Vaughan Memorial Library provides an interlibrary loan service that allows students and faculty to order print or microfiched versions of theses from other institutions.
 The ability to borrow a thesis is dependent on the lending library and some institutions do not lend their theses.
 All Canadian Masters' and Ph.D. theses are available in microfiche format from the Library and Archives Canada through our interlibrary loan service.

 As a visitor, you are able to search the citations and abstracts for the current year in the Dissertation Abstracts database and purchases copies of theses.
 If you need to search against the full database, please consult the librarian for your subject area.

 Electronic theses available on the Theses Canada Portal were submitted to the Theses Canada program between 1998 and August 31, 2002.